MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Methodology

 Compared with the single-granularity search space mentioned in the previous section, the multi-granularity search space covers not only operation-level but also filter-level and weight-level searchable units, as illustrated in Fig. \ref{fig3}.
 Specifically, apart from the operation type, we also need to determine the filter number and sparsity pattern in convolution operations.

 The problem of searching for the proper filter number and sparsity pattern can be viewed as that of selecting the important subset of filters and weights from the super-net.
+This naturally unifies the search across different granularity levels into the same subset selection paradigm used in traditional NAS.
 The differentiable architecture parameter $\alpha$ can be viewed as the operation-level granularity parameter that represent the operation importance.
 Inspired by this, we introduce differentiable filter-level granularity parameter denoted as $\beta$ to indicate the significance of each filter.
-For an individual weight, we directly use the value of the weight itself $\omega$ to represent its importance.
-Mathematically, in each convolution operation $o(x_i)$ in the constructed super-net, there is $C_{out}^f=\sigma(\beta^f) \cdot \omega^f \cdot C_{in}$, where $C_{in}$ is the input feature map, $f$ refers to a filter, $C_{out}^f$ is the feature map generated by $f$, $\omega^f$ denotes the weights in the filter, $\beta^f$ represents the granularity parameter of $f$, and $\sigma(\beta^f)$ is the scaled granularity parameter.
+For an individual weight, we directly use the magnitude of the weight itself $\omega$ to represent its importance.
+Mathematically, in each convolution operation $o(x_i)$ in the constructed super-net, there is $C_{out}^f=\sigma(\beta^f) \cdot \text{Conv}(C_{\text{in}}, \omega_f)$, where $C_{in}$ is the input feature map, $f$ refers to a filter, $C_{out}^f$ is the feature map generated by $f$, $\omega^f$ denotes the weights in the filter, $\beta^f$ represents the granularity parameter of $f$, and $\sigma(\beta^f)$ is the scaled granularity parameter.
 In this super-net, we need to optimize and discretize the scaled granularity parameters of the three levels, i.e., $\sigma(\alpha)$, $\sigma(\beta)$ and $\omega$.